 Please ensure that the original pharmacy bill comes with the medicines’ parcel.

-Do confirm the import duty and customs process in the host country before ordering the medicines.
-Ideally, should not be a huge amount.
+Make sure you check the import duty and customs process in the host country before ordering the medicines – it should not be a huge amount.

-ParentCare helped arrange shipment of liquid medicines from India to Aruba, an island in the Caribbean Sea and a constituent country of the Kingdom of the Netherlands.
+We helped arrange shipment of liquid medicines from India to Aruba, an island in the Caribbean Sea and a constituent country of the Netherlands.
 The import duty there was more than the cost of the medicines, but the family needed the medicines urgently.